 - Is it important that they’re all the same size and shape?

 - Do I need a detailed, non-uniform surface?

 If you’ve answered yes to any of these questions (or “more than one” for the first question), we can move on to the next step.
 If not, you’ll probably be okay just printing out individual models when and as you need them.

 Before we can start injection molding, we first have to create a mold.
 Unfortunately, this is still a pretty complicated process, although there are scripts that can simplify it to some degree.
 You should note that most scripts only work with specific software.
 For instance, the script we’ve linked to is for use with OpenSCAD.

 If you’re set on doing things manually, you’ll first have to eliminate any internal structures your model may have.
 Next, lower the face count until your object is considerably simplified but still recognizable.
 You’ll probably also have to reduce the poly count, just to make things easier.

 Before you begin printing, add a drop or two of oil to your mold.
 This will help prevent the prints from sticking and make it easier to remove the final product.

 Filling the Mold

 Now all that’s left is to fill the mold.
 You can do this manually with your material of choice, or you can program your printer to do it for you.
-Obviously, the latter option is more convenient but can take some configuration to get right.
+Evidently, the latter option is more practical but can take some configuration to get right.